EDUCBA Logo

 Output:

-Let us check the contents of backup_educba database:
+Let us check the contents of the backup_educba database:

-We can see that the database named educba is created again and contains the same content as the developer’s table and all the records of that table.
+We can see that the database named educba is created again and contains the same content as the developer’s table and all the table records.

 Conclusion

-We can backup the database or table using the mysqldump utility in MySQL.
-Different options assist us to use this utility program and the dumped flat file can be used at any time to restore the data.
-The restoration can be done easily using the terminal’s default command-prompt or mysql command prompt.
+We can back up the database or table using the mysqldump utility in MySQL.
+Different options assist us in operating this utility program, and the dumped flat file can be used at any time to restore the data.
+The restoration can be done easily using the terminal’s default or mysql command prompt.

 Recommended Articles